Vrund1133/VrundsBookStore/VrundsBookStore/README.txt

 	  The file is empty because its the CoverType is not added to the ApplicationDbContext.cs file.

 1221: After adding it I deleted the migration and added migration again and the database is created in the sql server.

+1251: Created CoverTypeRepository.cs file in Repository folder and created ICoverTypeRepository.cs in IRepository folder.

+1254: Edited Code in both files and fixed all the errors.

+1255: Build the project successfully and pushing to GitHub.